Ceathiel/DataScienceCapstone/WordPrediction/README.md

 4. BigramProb.csv - file containing the Bigram MLE probabilities computed from the training corpus
 4. TrigramProb.csv - file containing the Trigram MLE probabilities computed from the training corpus

+If you are interested in finding the code that generates the n-gram models, you can refer to https://github.com/Ceathiel/DataScienceCapstone